 Eclipses occur in groups of two or three within an eclipse season which lasts for 36 days.
-During this time any Full or New Moons occur as Lunar and Solar Eclipses respectively.
+During this time any full or new moons occur as Lunar and Solar Eclipses respectively, although there can be a grey area at the very edge of an eclipse season when a ‘not quite an eclipse’ new or full moon occurs.
 An eclipse season occurs while the Sun is within eighteen degrees of one of the Moon’s Nodes, that is the points on the Moon’s orbital path where it crosses the path of the Sun.
 Eclipse seasons arise every six months.

 Eclipses are us!

 Generally speaking, eclipses get a bad rap, no doubt due to the fear they provoked in days gone by when total eclipses plunged people into blackness and the life-sustaining light was eradicated by a seemingly all powerful force.
 These days we are better informed of the cosmic mechanics of an eclipse.
 We know the light, be it solar or lunar, will return, and we can marvel at the event if we are lucky enough to experience it, without fearing for our very lives in the process.
 But still within the collective psyche lies the fear of eclipses and all that they may bring to our door.